DataDog/dd-trace-rb/docs/GettingStarted.md

 ## Other libraries

-### Redis

-The Redis integration will trace simple calls as well as pipelines.

-    require 'redis'
-    require 'ddtrace'

-    Datadog::Monkey.patch_module(:redis) # explicitly patch it

-    # now do your Redis stuff, eg:
-    redis = Redis.new
-    redis.set 'foo', 'bar' # traced!

 ### Active Record

 Most of the time, Active Record is set up as part of a web framework (Rails, Sinatra...)